-There are, of course, higher resolution TVs out there right now like the Samsung QN900A, which offers 8K resolution, and the new LG G1 Gallery Series that uses the coveted OLED evo panels that offer better brightness.
-However, we feel that the LG C1 OLED offers a near-unbeatable blend of price and performance and should be high up on your list for potential TVs to buy in 2021 and beyond.
+There are, of course, higher resolution flatscreen TVs out there right now like the Samsung QN900A, which offers 8K resolution, and the new LG G1 Gallery Series that uses the coveted OLED evo panels that offer better brightness.
+However, we feel that the LG C1 OLED offers a near-unbeatable blend of price and performance and should be high up on your list of the best televisions TVs to buy in 2021 and beyond.

 Read the full review: LG C1 OLED

-There's little doubt in our mind that, for gamers, the new Sony X90J is one of the best mid-range options out there.
+There's little doubt in our mind that, for gamers, the new Sony X90J is one of the best televisions out there.